 All the major distributions have packages for installing cURL.
 Following is an example of how to install cURL on Debian and Ubuntu:

 Similarly, the following command installs cURL on Fedora, CentOS, and Red Hat Enterprise Linux:

 $ yum install curl

-Once installed, the following command will verify that it is ready to use:
+After cURL is installed, use the following command to verify that it is ready to use:

 $ curl --version curl 7.21.3 (i686-pc-linux-gnu) libcurl/7.21.3 OpenSSL/0.9.8o zlib/184.108.40.206 libidn/1.18 Protocols: dict file ftp ftps gopher http https imap imaps ldap ldaps pop3 pop3s rtsp smtp smtps telnet tftp Features: GSS-Negotiate IDN IPv6 Largefile NTLM SSL libz